Altermagnetism: an unconventional spin-ordered phase of matter

-Finally, we arrive at the central part of the diagram in Fig.~2 corresponding to an intricate metallic intermediate-interaction regime of nematic electronic liquid crystals.
-Coming from the right, they can be viewed as melted smectic electronic liquid crystals\cite{Kivelson1998,Fradkin1999,Rezayi1999,Jungwirth1999a,Fradkin2007}, recovering the translation symmetry of the Fermi liquid, while retaining an anisotropic character\cite{Fradkin2007}.
-Coming from the left, they can be described as Pomeranchuk Fermi-liquid instabilities in the $l>0$ charge channel, characterized by anisotropic distortions of the Fermi surface (Fig.~2)\cite{Halboth2000,Oganesyan2001,Fradkin2007}.
-Simultaneously, the electronic nematics in Fig.~2 preserve the uniformity (translation symmetry) of the Fermi liquid, as well as the spin-space rotation symmetry.
-Note that in this article we use the term nematic electronic liquid-crystal phases in a generalized sense to underline the spontaneous breaking of the real-space rotation symmetry not only in the even-parity $l=2$ case, which has been studied recently in various quantum materials, but in all even and odd-parity $l>0$ phases\cite{Wu2004,Wu2007}.
+Finally, we arrive at the central part of the diagram in Fig.~\ref{fig_int_cond} corresponding to an intricate metallic intermediate-interaction regime.
+Coming from the right, the corresponding ordered phases can be viewed as melted charge-density waves\cite{Kivelson1998,Fradkin1999,Rezayi1999,Jungwirth1999a,Fradkin2007}, recovering the translation symmetry, but not the real-space rotation symmetry\cite{Fradkin2007}.
+Coming from the left, they can be described as Pomeranchuk Fermi-liquid instabilities in the $l>0$ charge channel, characterized by distortions of the Fermi surface and the corresponding spontaneous breaking of the real-space rotation symmetry (Fig.~\ref{fig_SC_PI}b)\cite{Halboth2000,Oganesyan2001,Fradkin2007}.
+Simultaneously, they preserve the uniformity (translation symmetry) of the Fermi liquid and the spin-space rotation symmetry.